 A Genetic Discovery

 In April 2018, scientists associated with the Cincinnati Children’s Hospital Medical Center made an interesting announcement.
-The researchers have discovered that a protein made by the Epstein-Barr virus called EBNA2 binds to sites on our genome associated with seven diseases.
+The researchers discovered that a protein made by the Epstein-Barr virus called EBNA2 binds to sites on our genome associated with seven diseases.
 These diseases are:

 - multiple sclerosis, or MS